cyberlearner13/cases/README.md

-# ReactListShuttle
+# Case conversion

-This code explores the use of list shuttle functionality.
+This code explores the use of case conversion functionality.